History of rail transport in Ireland: Current and future projects

+Projects

+DART Plus

 The DART Plus programme is currently underway.
-This will see a masssive three-fold expansion of the Dublin DART network from 50km to 150km.
+This will see a massive three-fold expansion of the Dublin DART network from 50 km to 150 km.

 DART Coastal North (between Malahide and Drogheda), DART West (between Maynooth and Connolly) and DART Southwest (between Hazelhatch & Cellbridge to Connolly) have all been granted Railway Orders for the electrification for the line.
-DART South West will also see four tracking between Parkwest & Cherry Orchard to Heuston Station with a new Heuston West station being built.
+DART South West will also see four-tracking between Parkwest & Cherry Orchard to Heuston Station with a new Heuston West station being built.

 In 2025, there is extensive head of series testing of the new DART IÉ 90000 Class hybrid battery electric EMU fleet.
 With the new fleet expected to enter service between Drogheda and Bray in 2026.